MPKuchciak/jobmarket-analysis/README.md

 Expands a nested array (like skills.list) into multiple rows.
 Without UNNEST, each row might contain multiple skills stored in an array.
 After UNNEST, each skill is on its own row, making it easier to count or filter them.

 *CAST(...
 AS DATE/TIMESTAMP):*
 Converts values to a proper date or timestamp type.
-This is crucial when using date/time functions (DATE_DIFF, GENERATE_DATE_ARRAY), ensuring the function receives the correct data type.
+This is crucial when using date/time functions (DATE_DIFF, GENERATE_DATE_ARRAY), ensuring the function receives the correct data type and avoids errors.

 *DATE_DIFF:*
 Calculates the difference between two dates or timestamps (e.g., in days).